lcalmbach/pandemic-simulator/README.md

 # pandemic-simulator
-This simple pandemic simulator is based on an [article of S Terence] (Simulating the Pandemic in Python) intruducing a simple pandemic simulator in python.
-It allows entereing input parmaeters on a web interface and show the development of infected people on the fly in a time sercies graph.
-Some parameters that are hared wired in Terence' model have been made interaktive input.
+This simple pandemic simulator is based on an [article of S Terence](Simulating the Pandemic in Python) intruducing a simple pandemic simulator in python.
+It allows user input in a web interface and shows the development of infected people on the fly in a time series graph during the simulation run.
+Some parameters that are hard wired in Terence' model have been made interactive input.

-The following input parameters are included in this model
+The following input parameters are included in this model:
 - *startingImmunity* number of peolple immune from the beginning
 - *startingInfecters*': number of infected people at day 1
 - *daysContagious*': number of days contagious